Tracking issues by owner

 - by issue, in Klocwork Static Code Analysis

 An owner can be an existing user.
 File owners defined in the source ownership file set the default issue ownership displayed in Klocwork Static Code Analysis and in the desktop tools.
 If you do not use a source ownership file, issues are displayed as "unowned" until they are assigned in Static Code Analysis.
-If you import an updated source ownership file, only new issues are affected; the ownership of existing issues is not changed.
+If you import an updated source ownership file, Klocwork modifies new issues and existing issues with no owner.
+Klocwork does not update the ownership of any issues that were previously assigned an owner.
 Ownership changes are recorded in the issue history in Static Code Analysis.

 In Klocwork Static Code Analysis, the following owners are available for assignment: